 What you will need to restring your acoustic guitar:

-- One brand new set of your favorite strings
+- One brand new set of your favorite strings (What acoustic guitar strings are best for beginners?)

 - Wire cutters (flush cut is preferable)